elliotaplant/redux-js-restricted-routes/README.md

 ```bash
 yarn add react-router-dom
 ```
-This package handles routing for browser projects, but most of the code we use here today will apply to React Native or React VR projects.
+This package handles routing for browser projects, but most of the code we use here today will apply to React Native and React VR projects as well.

 Before we start routing, we'll need to make some components to route *to*.
 Make a file called `src/components/pages.js` and add these five components: